gis-ops/wordpress-markdown-git/README.md

 - `<platform>` can be one of
     - `github`: if you use Github as your VCS platform
     - `bitbucket`: if you use Bitbucket as your VCS platform
+    - `gitlab`: if you use Gitlab as your VCS platform
 - `<action>` can be one of
     - `markdown`: Render your Markdown files hosted on your VCS platform in Github's render style
     - `checkout`: Renders a small badge-like box with a link to the document and the date of the last commit